Taking meeting minutes sounds simple. You just write…right?

 The entire purpose of a meeting is to get the right people in a room to collectively solve a problem.
 Documenting the solution (and what was discussed along the way!) will ensure that what happens in your meeting gets turned into action.

-Beyond that, meeting notes hold your attendees accountable for their next steps, and will even keep your team aligned on goals.
+Beyond that, taking meeting minutes holds your attendees accountable for their next steps, and will even keep your team aligned on goals.

 Pretty important, right? 🙌